The Way West (film)

 The Way West is a 1967 American Western film directed by Andrew V. McLaglen and starring Kirk Douglas, Robert Mitchum, and Richard Widmark.
-The supporting cast features Lola Albright, Jack Elam, Sally Field and Stubby Kaye.
-Ostensibly based on the Pulitzer Prize winning novel of the same name by A. B. Guthrie, Jr., the film is a drama about a band of settlers traveling by covered wagon train to Oregon in 1843.
+The supporting cast features Lola Albright, Jack Elam, Sally Field, Katherine Justice, and Stubby Kaye.
+Ostensibly based on the 1949 Pulitzer Prize-winning novel of the same name by A. B. Guthrie Jr. (1901–1991), the film is a drama about a band of settlers traveling by covered wagon train across the American frontier of the West to the Oregon Country on the Oregon Trail in 1843.
 It includes on-location cinematography by William H. Clothier.
 Sam Elliott made his feature film debut as an uncredited Missouri townsman.

 Plot

-U.S. Senator William Tadlock (Kirk Douglas) is leaving his home in Missouri in 1843, heading west on the Oregon Trail by wagon train.
-His son and slave come along, with Dick Summers (Robert Mitchum) as a hired guide.
-Joining them on the expedition are farmer Lije Evans (Richard Widmark), his wife Rebecca (Lola Albright), and 16-year-old son Brownie (Michael McGreevey).
+Former U.S. Senator William Tadlock (Kirk Douglas) is leaving his home in Missouri in 1843, heading west on the Oregon Trail by wagon train to the Oregon Country (Pacific Northwest region).
+His son and slave come along, with mountain man Dick Summers (Robert Mitchum) that he recruited as a hired guide and scout.
+Joining them on the expedition are cantankerous farmer Lije Evans (Richard Widmark), his wife Rebecca (Lola Albright), and 16-year-old son Brownie (Michael McGreevey).
 Among others there are also the newlyweds Johnnie (Michael Witney) and Amanda Mack (Katherine Justice), plus the Fairman and McBee families.